Wilson Blade 98 V8 vs Wilson Ultra 100 V4 Comparison

 Power

-The B98 and U100 are both Low to Medium powered tennis rackets, so they will be better suited to advanced tennis players who have developed a full swing and have good technique on their groundstrokes.
+Both tennis rackets are low to medium powered tennis rackets, so they will be better suited to advanced tennis players who have developed a full swing and have good technique on their groundstrokes.

 Player Level